 Hyperparameter Sensitivity: The performance of PPO in RLHF is quite sensitive to hyperparameters, particularly the KL coefficient β, the learning rate, and parameters related to advantage estimation and clipping in the PPO algorithm itself.
 Tuning these often requires significant experimentation.

-By carefully applying PPO, we can steer the LLM's behavior to align better with desired characteristics captured by the human preference data and encoded in the reward model, moving beyond simple supervised fine-tuning towards more nuanced behavioral adjustments.
+By carefully applying PPO, we can steer the LLM's behavior to align better with desired characteristics captured by the human preference data and encoded in the reward model, moving from simple supervised fine-tuning towards more detailed behavioral adjustments.
 This step is fundamental for creating models that are not only capable but also helpful, harmless, and honest according to specified criteria.